harripj/FourDimensionalData/README.md

 # FourDimensionalData

-Scripts to open various 4-dimensional data formats, with 2 spatial and 2 image dimensions.
+Scripts to open various 4-dimensional data formats, with 2 spatial and 2 image dimensions, in a common format.
 Supported data formats are currently based around Transmission Electron Microscopy and include ASTAR .blo and TVIPS .tvips files.